trickstercache/trickster/docs/developer/environment/README.md

 output. `make seed-generate` (with optional `SEED_PROFILE=small` and `SEED_FORCE=1`) runs the generator natively into the same directory without a container.
 See `hack/seedgen/README.md`.

+`make developer-seed-data` runs `hack/developer-seed-data.sh`, which regenerates the seed window and then runs every seeder concurrently.
+Set `SEED_TARGET` to a space- or comma-separated subset of `clickhouse`, `mysql`, `timescaledb`, `druid`, and `graphite` to scope the run, for example `SEED_TARGET=timescaledb make developer-seed-data`.
+The seed instant is recomputed on every run, so a scoped re-seed shifts only the selected databases; the others keep their previous shift, and dashboards that compare backends will disagree until a full run re-syncs them.

 ## InfluxDB Details